 The Military Psychology Section is aimed towards the field of psychology working with the United States Military, Veterans, the Department of Defense (DoD) and the Department of Veterans Affairs (VA).
 This section focuses on a variety of military psychological issues and current related activities that take place in Illinois.
 The section helps by assisting in educating civilian, enlisted and commissioned officer psychologists through advocacy, education, holding workshops, working collaboratively with other local military associations and organizations, policy and legislation, and providing IPA presence at military/veteran conventions in Illinois.

 Membership of the Military Section is open to all members of IPA including student members and leaders.
-For more information please contact the either of the two following Military Section members.

 The Early Career Section is open to all IPA members who are within seven years of obtaining their doctorate degree.
 Activities include mentoring, networking, and workshops geared to assist the entry level professional.

 In order to receive our emails and newsletters directly, join the ECP Section listserve by contacting Terry Koller, Ph.D., ABPP, IPA Executive Director at 312-372-7610 x202 or firstname.lastname@example.org.

 Welcome to the new Health & Rehabilitation Section!

 - To promote the education of psychologists in the areas of health psychology, rehabilitation psychology, neuropsychology, and geropsychology.

 - To inform the professional community about activities related to these 4 areas of psychology.

 - To advocate for the appropriate, ethical and informed psychological services to those dealing with issues concerning health psychology, rehabilitation psychology, geropsychology, and neuropsychology.

 - To inform psychologists about the areas of pertinent and related research.